nimaeskandary/serverless-ts-npm-workspaces/docs/Package_Configration.md

     "extends": "../../../tsconfig-base.json",
     "references": [
         {
-            "path": "../src" // this should handle other references for tests }
+            "path": "../src" // this will all handle other references for tests }
     ]
 }